uhop/dynamodb-toolkit/README.md

 # Versions

+- 1.13.6 *Bugfix to return a number of processed records from generic mass operations.*
 - 1.13.5 *Bugfix to unbreak generic ops.*
 - 1.13.4 *Bugfix in generic operations.*
 - 1.13.3 *Added `addKeyFields()`, simplified `getAllByParams()`, fixed `genericDeleteAllByParams()`.*